Pysa Ransomware Overview. Operation mode. Prevention

 #3.
 Scan your operating system regularly

 Your OS is the most important part of the software as its vulnerabilities affect the entire machine.
 Therefore, scanning and updating your OS is essential.
 You should do so by using a trustworthy antivirus or anti-spyware suite remembering to it up to date as well.
-What’s more, an operating system is a very complex program and due to this, it often has flaws which can turn into security threats.
+What’s more, an operating system is a very complex program and due to this, it often has flaws that can turn into security threats.
 Updating your OS can help block these threats easily.

 Additionally, for extra protection, you can: